Investment FAQs

 Personal information (name, address, occupation etc.);

-an explanation of the relationship between the manager/promoter and the investor;
+an explanation of the relationship between the Licensed Manager or Designated Administrator and the investor;

 the investor’s background, including how they amassed their wealth, details of financial standing e.g. details of annual income, net worth, their experiences as an investor including details of similar investments, the overall value of their portfolio and the value of their liquid net assets;